urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 After exploring the dataset, in **step 3** one has to decide on a specific ML algorithm based on certain selection criteria.
 Among other ML algorithms suitable for the Iris dataset (such as the decision-tree-based **random-forests classifier**), the reasoned choice here in the tutorial falls on the **support vector classifier**.
 A dedicated SVC model is now being implemented.

 In **step 4** the dataset is prepared for the actual classification by SVC.
-Depending on the selected ML algorithm as well as the data structure, it may be necessary to prepare the data before training (e.g., by standardization, normalization, or binarization based on thresholds).
+Depending on the selected ML algorithm as well as the data structure, it may be necessary to prepare the data before training (e.g., by standardization, normalization, or discretization to cluster the data based on thresholds).
 After splitting the dataset into a training and test dataset, the SVC model is trained with the training dataset in **step 5**.
 Subsequently, classification predictions are made with the trained SVC model based on the test data.
 In **step 6**, the quality of the classification result is evaluated using known **metrics** such as the **confusion matrix**.

 Since the classification in step 5 was initially performed with standard parameters (so-called **hyper-parameters**), their meaning is explained in **step 7** and then their effect on the classification result is demonstrated by manually varying the individual hyper-parameters.